aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

   functionArn: 'arn:aws:lambda:us-east-1:123456789012:function:MyFn',
   // The following are optional properties for specific use cases and should be used with caution:

   // Use Case: imported function is in the same account as the stack.
+This tells the CDK that it
+  // can modify the function's permissions.
   sameEnvironment: true,

   // Use Case: imported function is in a different account and user commits to ensuring that the